valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Express.md

 mkdir ApiLogicServer      # a directory of projects on your local machine
 ```

-## Install in Docker or Locally
+## Use Local Install, or Docker

-You can install API Logic Server locally using `pip`, or using Docker.
+You can install API Logic Server locally using `pip`, or use Docker.
 If you already have docker, it can eliminate many of the sometimes-tricky Python install issues.

 Open the appropriate section below.